 Principal Software Engineer

 Member of the Computational Biology team responsible for all software and systems.
-Refactored all computational piplines using Nextflow.
-Oversaw the development and deployment of various systems in AWS.
+Refactored all computational piplines using Nextflow, a dataflow programming language.

 Staff Engineer and team lead responsible for Qualcomm's Zeroth Android Apps using deep convolutional neural networks.
 Apps include a face recognition app that includes online learning, a scene detection that categorizes the scene and what is in the scene, and a handwriting understanding app that decodes handwriting into text.
 All tasks running on device.
 Apps demoed at Mobile World Congress 2015.
 Managing two other developers.